JIKOJI CONFLICT RESOLUTION POLICY

 (c) It may take such other action as it shall determine to be appropriate under the circumstances.

-Jikoji, including all persons to whom a violation of this Harassment Policy has been reported and persons who have become aware of a Harassment complaint, must maintain confidentiality, to the extent possible given the need to independently investigate the matter while at the same time protecting the victim.
+(vi) Jikoji, including all persons to whom a violation of this Harassment Policy has been reported and persons who have become aware of a Harassment complaint, must maintain confidentiality, to the extent possible given the need to independently investigate the matter while at the same time protecting the victim.
 All complaints shall be considered confidential to the maximum extent possible by the person making the complaint and those receiving the complaint to protect the rights of the complainer and the alleged harasser.
-However, if an event of harassment is established to the satisfaction of the JMG appropriate action will be taken against the person responsible for the Harassment as set forth above.
+However, if an event of Harassment is established to the satisfaction of the Board, appropriate action will be taken against the person responsible for the Harassment as set forth above.

 Retaliation.

-The JMG and the members thereof, Jikoji board of directors and each director, Jikoji officers, Jikoji staff members and Jikoji employees may not retaliate against any victim or witness who reports a violation of this Harassment Policy.
-Any person who believes that they have experienced retaliation should report the matter to the JMG, the Resident Teacher or the Chairperson of the JIkoji Board of Directors.
-Any allegation of retaliation will be fully and promptly investigated and based on that investigation appropriate action may be taken by the JMG, unless it is accused of retaliation, in which event the matter will be invested by and appropriate action will be taken by the Board of Directors.
+The Board and the members thereof, Jikoji officers, Jikoji staff members and Jikoji employees may not retaliate against any victim or witness who reports a violation of this Harassment Policy.
+Any person who believes that they have experienced retaliation should report the matter to the Board, the Resident GuidingTeacher , any other Guiding Teacher or the Chairperson of the Board.
+Any allegation of retaliation will be fully and promptly investigated and based on that investigation appropriate action may be taken by the Board, unless the Board itself is accused of retaliation, in which event the matter will be investigated by a an independent third party mutually agreed upon by the Board and person alleging the act of retaliation

 ______________________________